seatonullberg/velvet/README.md

 ### Prerequisites

-Velvet's standard output format is HDF5 so you will also need a local installation of `libhdf5`.
-The library can be installed with your package manager or downloaded directly from source [here](https://www.hdfgroup.org/solutions/hdf5/).
+Velvet has optional support to write HDF5 formatted results.
+If this is your preferred format, you will need a local installation  of `libhdf5`.
+The library can be installed with your package manager of choice or downloaded directly from source [here](https://www.hdfgroup.org/solutions/hdf5/).

 * [The HDF Group](https://www.hdfgroup.org/) - Official HDF5 organization